We’re always asking the question what does this mean in a larger context #RDA24

 STEVE: Those of us who’ve seen the Bloomberg financial screens, we know that they’re constantly updated with information, and of course Bloomberg publishes long form text and photo stories, but I imagine not so many of your colleagues would be familiar with working in audio.
 So let’s talk about how you bring them out into the audio How do you brief them kind of things do you talk to them about when you’ve chosen them to talk about their story that week?

 OANH: Yeah, that’s a really good point.
 As you know, most print reporters are not super comfortable being on camera or mic, and being a broadcaster does require special skills.
-With reporters, if you’ve reported a story you instantly become an expert so we’re basically taking that expert in you and trying to get that out for the listening audience.
+With reporters, if you’ve reported a story you instantly become an expert so we’re basically taking the expert in each reporter and trying to get that out for the listening audience.

-Eventhough it’s for audio we try to get them on Zoom… just having that interaction instantly changes the rapport between us and the conversation becomes more fun and light and more energetic… We create a script out of it then edit and mix the conversation, both here in Hong Kong as well as in London amd New York.
+Even though it’s for audio we try to get them on Zoom so we can see their face… just having that interaction instantly changes the rapport between us and the conversation becomes more fun and light and more energetic.

 STEVE: You’re very lucky to have such a team.